WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 If we add more space without changing the balance of steady state equation, then we are simply delaying when the consequences of full queues will strike us.
+You will probably ought to consider an alternative solution.

 ### Solution 2: Increase the Departure Rate

 Two common strategies to increase `Departure Rate` are increasing service throughput or decreasing service latency.
-Strategies are commonly used to implement them are "horizontal scaling" and "load shedding", respectively.
+Strategies are commonly used to implement them are horizontal scaling and load shedding, respectively.

-#### Increase the Departure Rate by horizontal scaling (a.k.a. "make your cluster bigger")
+#### Increase the Departure Rate by horizontal scaling (a.k.a. make your cluster bigger!)

 Sometimes, it is possible to add more space (RAM, NVRAM, disk, etc.) or CPU capacity to a single machine, but it isn't common.
 It's usually far easier to add additional machines.
 Or add virtual machines (VMs).
 Or add containers.
-"Horizontal scaling" is the usual name for this technique.

 Service providers like Azure, Google, Amazon, and many others have APIs that include "Add More, Just Click Here!".
 (But perhaps not with